This summer it looks as if we'll be spending a lot more time admiring our own fair isles, with a large number of cruises set for a restart here.

 Ballycastle Visitor Centre; opening hours vary; Portnagree House Harbour and Marina Visitor Centre, 14 Bayview Road, BT54 6BT; 028 2076 2024

 This distinctive rock formation is the only UNESCO World Heritage Site in Northern Ireland and is easy to reach on a daytrip from Belfast.
 The result of a volcanic eruption 60 million years ago (although many locals claim it was the work of a giant called Finn McCool), these coastal columns of hexagonal-shaped layered basalt are an extraordinary sight.

-Lough Neagh is the largest lake by area in the British Isles, measuring 18 miles long and 7 miles wide.
-If you're a water baby there's lots to enjoy on and around this tranquil lake, including boat rides, walking and cycling trails, two islands, four marinas, archaeological sites and numerous parks and nature reserves.
+The inky-hued Lough Neagh is the largest lake by area in the British Isles, measuring 18 miles long and seven miles wide, and easily reached from Belfast.
+If you're a water baby there's lots to enjoy on and around this tranquil lake, including boat rides, kayaking, walking and cycling trails, two islands, four marinas, archaeological sites and numerous parks and nature reserves.

 Lough Neagh Discovery Centre; open daily, 10 a.m. to 5 p.m.; Oxford Island National Nature Reserve, Craigavon, BT66 6NJ; 028 3832 2205